From the moment guests arrive at your restaurant, you are presented with both a great challenge and great opportunity.

 In today’s digital world, there is, rightfully, a focus on how to attract guests after they leave the restaurant through a useful and engaging restaurant website and various social media platforms.
 While these things are important to stand out from the competition, many restaurateurs are not taking advantage of the opportunity to market to guests while they are actually in the building.

 Peter Christie, former President of the Massachusetts Restaurant Association, refers to this concept as “4-Wall Restaurant Marketing” - what you do to promote your business while guests are within your restaurant’s walls.

-Here are seven ways to implement 4-Wall Restaurant Marketing in your business:
+Here are seven ways to implement a 4-wall restaurant marketing approach in your business:

 1. Show Appreciation

 Think about the decision-making process customers go through before they arrive at your location.
 They have to make the decision to dine out.
 Then they have to decide the type of cuisine they are ‘in the mood for’ and they likely have a surplus of options to pick from.
 Consider the vast number of restaurants your guests pass on their way to your restaurant.